Made in California, assembled in Colorado.

 Brian attended the University of Denver where he studied history and international security.
 He is a member of the Truman National Security Project, Internet Society, Institute of Electrical and Electronics Engineers (IEEE), Colorado Technology Association, and the U.S. Army Signal Corps Regimental Association.

-Brian Carroll lives and works in Denver, Colorado.
+Brian Carroll lives and works in Los Angeles, California.